 - Design Changes

 Having a content management system means you can add, change, and remove content from your website whenever you want.
-Design or feature changes, however, are different.
+Web Design or feature changes, however, are different.

 Therefore, you may also incur additional costs if you want to get a new web design or functionality changes to your website in the months and years after it is launched.